Joker (TV series): Rules and Gameplay

-Each participant who laughs receives a yellow card the first time and is fined a second time with a red card and expelled from the room.
+The show brings together eight comedians who must compete to remain expressionless while attempting to make their competitors laugh.
+Any contestant who laughs, smirks, or visibly reacts is given a warning, followed by elimination upon a second offense.

 Each participant also has a special opportunity of laughing on a limited time as Joker Time that he can use whenever he wants.
 In this opportunity, others must pay full attention to him and are not allowed to do anything else, and during this time, the person performs a special performance to make others laugh.

 Participants use different methods to make others laugh and perform different types of comedy.
 These include: comedy performances, characterization and typography, verbal jokes, comic music performances, stand-up comedy performances, the use of various accessories and tools such as dolls and funny costumes, parodying famous works, physical comedy, and so on.

 Also, from time to time, a guest enters the contest to be able to make the participants laugh by performing stand-up comedy, telling jokes, playing a game, and so on.

 Each participant who receives a red card, and is eliminated from the competition, comes to the host room and watches the continuation of the competition with him.
 The host can also, at his own discretion, return the deleted participant as Zombie to the room for a certain period of time to make others laugh.
 With the elimination of the participants, the last person to stay in the room wins the contest and wins the statuette and the grand prize.
 They will also advance to the finalists section.